 CCTV and data protection

 Be aware that you cannot stick a CCTV camera up wherever you like these days.
 Privacy laws prevent you from making movies of your neighbour's gardens or peering into their homes so it's necessary to be aware of data protection and CCTV.
-There are rules about where and who you can film, how long images can be stored and who is allowed to see footage.
+There are rules about where and who you can film, how long images can be stored and who is allowed to see the footage.